-During the current COVID-19 pandemic, these gaps in our healthcare system are especially apparent, as higher rates of infection are occurring among African-American and Hispanic populations, especially in the crescent neighborhoods.
+During the recent COVID-19 pandemic, these gaps in our healthcare system were especially apparent, as higher rates of infection ocurred among African-American and Hispanic populations, especially in the crescent neighborhoods.
 The chart below shows the COVID-19 positivity rates and case numbers in crescent vs. non-crescent neighborhoods (7/24/20):